TravisWhitaker/T-Shell/README.md

     - Using the Preprocessor.
     	- Using Header files.
     - Managing Memory.
-    - Signal Handling.
+    - Signal Handling (Very Basic).
+    - Redirection

   - How higher level functionality can be implemented:
     - Using unions to implement [Generic Types][Generic Programming]

-  - The characteristics of a [Command Line Shells][Shell]
+  - The characteristics of a [Command Line Shell][Shell]
   - Creating new processes ([Forking][Fork])
   - How to use [Valgrind][Valgrind].
   - What [ANSI Escape Codes][ANSI Escape Codes] are and how to use some.